HelenHelene/eportfolio/SEPM/SEPM_Unit04_Wiki.md

 ## 3. Add a risk and a suggested mitigation to the module wiki.
 **Risk:** Misalignment between vendor and client expectations.<br>
-**Mitigation:** Establish clear communication channels and regular check-ins to ensure alignment.
+**Mitigation:** Establish clear communication channels ensure alignment.
 Use detailed contracts and service level agreements (SLAs) to set expectations.

 ## Reflections